-All essays must be formatted for A4 paper, with 11⁄2 or double-spacing and a wide margin for comments.
+All essays are submitted electronically through each module's Blackboard page and using the Turnitin plagiarism detector.
+They must be formatted for A4 paper, with 11⁄2 or double-spacing and a wide margin for comments.
 All quotations, and substantive information taken indirectly from other works, must be acknowledged by means of footnotes giving author, title, place and date of publication, and page number.
 When citing unpublished sources, students should follow the advice of the module teacher.
 A bibliography, listing the documentary sources, books, and articles used (including all those acknowledged in footnotes) must be appended to the essay.
-The Department's Guidelines for writing essays are found below (pp. 21-25).
+The Department's Guidelines for writing essays are found below.

-Essays must be submitted on Blackboard via Turnitin, not to your module coordinator or teaching assistant, by 11:00 a.m. on the specified date.
-(Dates are to be found in the 'Important dates' section at the end of this handbook.)
-They must include a signed coversheet including a declaration concerning plagiarism.
+Essays must be submitted by 11.00 am on the specified date.
+(All submission dates can be found in the 'Important dates' section at the end of this handbook.)
+They must be submitted on Blackboard, not to your module coordinator or teaching assistant, and they must include a signed coversheet including a declaration concerning plagiarism.
 Copies of coversheets can be downloaded on the Departmental webpage.
-Please note 11am is the latest you can submit without incurring a penalty
+Please note 11.00 am is the latest you can submit without incurring a penalty